 Projects are carefully chosen in each community to address challenges unique to today’s women and girls.
-Sample club projects worldwide include: providing minority women with routine medical care; mentoring young women to give volunteer service to their schools and community; funding and volunteering at domestic violence shelters, sponsoring career development programs for teen mothers; tutoring women in literacy and basic job skills.
+Sample club projects worldwide include: providing minority women with routine medical care; mentoring young women to give volunteer service to their schools and community; funding and volunteering at domestic violence shelters, sponsoring career development programs for teen mothers; tutoring women in literacy, and basic job skills.

-A sampling of other service programs include the “Violet Richardson Award,” which honors teen aged girls who participate in volunteerism, and the “Making a Difference for Women Award,” which honors a woman who’s work makes a positive difference in the lives of women and girls in her community.
+A sampling of other service programs includes the “Violet Richardson Award,” which honors teenaged girls who participate in volunteerism, and the “Making a Difference for Women Award,” which honors a woman who’s work makes a positive difference in the lives of women and girls in her community.

-Soroptimist is a recognized authority on matters that women world-wide, value most.
+Soroptimist is a recognized authority on matters that women worldwide, value most.
 To meet this goal, Soroptimist uses it’s international voice as we advocate on behalf of women’s issues by using our official status with the United Nations.